janjoswig/CommonNNClustering/docsrc/_source/tutorials.rst

 Tutorials
 =========

-Density based common-nearest-neighbours clustering can be applied to arbitrary, high-dimensional data sets.
-Here we demonstrate how to use the :ref:`cnnclustering <sec_api_cnnclustering>` Python package to assign cluster labels to data points in different contexts.
+Density-based common-nearest-neighbours clustering can be applied to arbitrary data sets.
+Here we demonstrate how to use the :ref:`cnnclustering <sec_api_ref` Python package to assign cluster labels to data points in different contexts.

 .. toctree::